-Continued in Journal of Asian Studies 24.2 (1965): 195–228 and 24.3 (1965): 363–399.
+Continued in Journal of Asian Studies 24.2 (1965): 195–228, and 24.3 (1965): 363–399.
 Printed as an independent compilation by the Association for Asian Studies (2001).
-Part I argues that local periodic markets structured social interactions in rural premodern China, and that local marketing systems, rather than villages, should be regarded as fundamental social units.
-Parts II and III trace the evolutionary development of these market systems up through the advent of rural collectivization.
+Part 1 argues that local periodic markets structured social interactions in rural premodern China, and that local marketing systems, rather than villages, should be regarded as fundamental social units.
+Parts 2 and 3 trace the evolutionary development of these market systems up through the advent of rural collectivization.

 Skinner, G. William, ed.
 The City in Late Imperial China.
 Stanford, CA: Stanford University Press, 1977.